There are four types of road systems located in Grey County.

 The amount of salt used each year depends on weather conditions.
 It can vary from as little as 10,000 tonnes to more than 18,000 tonnes.
 Grey County works hard to meet the minimum maintenance standards set by the Ministry of Transportation, and service the levels approved by Grey County Council.
 We will continue to explore new technologies to improve our salt management plan and practices.

-Adopt a Highway Program
+Adopt a Road Program